Search in MDM

 Further

-Manual-Mecanica response on the Re: Mix water to oil
+Manual-Mechanics' response on the topic Re: Mixing water into oil

-I was thinking the same but I imagine that in the rectifier they sent superior pressure to the one I put that it was 15 psi
+I was thinking the same thing, but I imagine that at the machine shop they sent it a higher pressure than the 15 psi I put in

 Please connect or create account to join the conversation.